agentnuclear/UnrealSMAA/README.md

 3. Rebuild the project
 4. Enable the plugin in `Edit > Plugins` (search for "SMAA")

+[This Plugin is still in development and is not build friendly at the moment]

 ## Usage

 ### Basic Setup